by Eve Ensler

 Winner of the 2004 Tony "triple crown" for Best Musical, Best Score and Best Book, Avenue Q is an adult-themed musical.
 This spoof on Sesame Street revolves around the main character, Princeton, who has just graduated from college and moves into an apartment in New York City on Avenue Q. He soon discovers that although the residents seem nice, this is not your ordinary neighborhood!

-For tickets, purchase online or contact the Miami Box Office 513-529-3200.
+Regular ticket prices are $7 students, $8 seniors, and $10 adults.
+Tickets can be purchased online or by contacting the Miami Box Office 513-529-3200.
 The Miami Box Office, located in the Shriver Center, is open Monday - Friday, 8 a.m. to 5 p.m. for walk-up purchases.
-Subscription series are also available at the Miami Box Office.

 The Box Office in the Center for Performing Arts lobby is open one hour before curtain for door sales and will-call.